 The first two weeks of the build involved the cabling of the HBA and LBA arrays, with the third, fourth and fifth weeks spent working on constructing HBA tiles and deploying them onto the array.
 The sixth and seventh weeks were spent constructing the LBA array, which was completed in a few days.

-On the 14th of July 2017, I-LOFAR started its commissioning process, which it completed on the 17th of July 2017, where I-LOFAR was handed over to Ireland.
+On the 14th of July 2017, I-LOFAR started its commissioning process, which it completed on the 17th of July 2017, when I-LOFAR was handed over to Ireland.

 On Thursday, the 27th of July 2017 the I-LOFAR “First Light” Opening Ceremony took place.
 In attendance were Minister Halligan of State for Training, Skills, Innovation, Research and Development, Dr.Ruth Freeman of Science Foundation Ireland, Richard Moat CEO of Eir, and Lord Rosse of Birr Castle.